-This asparagus was blanched in salted boiling water, then shocked in an ice bath to stop the cooking and preserver the color.
-Just before serving, it is sauteed in a little olive oil + butter, chopped shallots and salt + pepper.
+To cook the asparagus, simply blanch it in salted boiling water, then shock it in an ice bath to stop the cooking and preserve the color.
+Just before serving, you can sauté in a little olive oil + butter, chopped shallots and salt + pepper.

 Asparagus and Sauce Gribiche are a classic.
-You could really just serve it like this as an awesome little appetizer.
+You could really just serve it like pictured below as an awesome little appetizer.

 Salmon Cakes (makes 8 cakes)